-At Osteopathic Wellness Center, the care you receive from David Johnston, DO, sometimes includes osteopathic manipulation treatments, which may seem similar to chiropractic adjustments.
+At Osteopathic Wellness Center, the care you receive sometimes includes osteopathic manipulation treatments, which may seem similar to chiropractic adjustments.
 However, there are some key differences between osteopathy and chiropractic care.

 Both osteopaths and chiropractors are doctors, but their training differs.
 Both must attain an undergraduate degree and be accepted into a graduate program.

 Doctors of osteopathy (DOs) follow similar training to medical doctors and attend four years of medical school, followed by internship, residency, and sometimes fellowships.
 About 25% of medical students are studying to become DOs, which means they undertake about 500 additional hours of training in osteopathic manipulative treatment (OMT).

 Students training to become chiropractors enter programs at chiropractic colleges after obtaining bachelor’s degrees.
 These programs usually last 4-5 years.
 Doctors of chiropractic (DCs) must spend about a year working with patients before licensing, but they don’t go through traditional internship and residency programs.